Vidiya726/Module-1/1A PYTHON BASICS-PRINTING MULTI-LINE STRING.md

 ## RESULT
-Hence,This output verifies that the string is correctly printed in multiple lines,as expected ,using triple quotes
+Hence,This output verifies that the string is correctly printed in multiple lines as expected using triple quotes.